Notproginfinix/phhusson-treble_experimentations/Generic-System-Image-(GSI)-list.md

 </details>

 <details>
-<summary>List Maintainence Practices</summary>
+<summary><i><b>List Maintainence Practices</b></i></summary>

 1. List should be sorted by update time.
 2. Outdated = not updated in 3 months.
 3. Outdated GSI's are transferred to legacy whether or not they are still being maintained is not taken into account.
-4. GSI's that are not Outdatdd should not be transferred to legacy whether or not they are still being maintained is not taken into account.
+4. GSI's that are not Outdated should not be transferred to legacy whether or not they are still being maintained is not taken into account.
-5. Exception : If only a single GSI in a column has been Outdated, it shall remain in the column & Rule 3 would not apply here.
-This to due to keep the list smooth.
+5. If only a single GSI in a column has been Outdated, it shall remain in the column & Rule 3 would not apply here.
 </details>